 We deliver training programs and seminars on Japanese business etiquette and Japan business culture to help bridge the cultural and communication gap with Japan for improved business outcomes.
 This includes support for both local staff and Japanese expatriates of Japanese companies, and support for local companies considering or conducting business with Japan.

 This training can be run as a stand-alone course, or in conjunction with our Managing Multicultural Teams training.
-For further information, Download the Japanese Business Training Flyer or Contact Us.
+For further information, Download the Japanese Business Training Flyer or contact us with an inquiry via the form at the bottom of this page.

 Japanese Business Etiquette Training